vegaprotocol/specs/specs/0028-governance.md

 ## 1. Create market

-A proposal to create a market contains a compelte market specification as per the Market Framework (see spec) that describes the market to be created.
+A proposal to create a market contains a complete market specification as per the Market Framework (see spec) that describes the market to be created.

 All **new market proposals** initially have their validation configured by the network parameters `Governance.CreateMarket.All.*`.
 These may be split from `All` to subtypes in future, for instance when other market types like RFQ are created.

+Note that additional requirements on validity of the governance proposal may in future include a requirement that the proposer also commits to [supply liquidity to the market](./0044-lp-mechanics.md).
+More details in the [market lifecycle spec](./0043-market-lifecycle.md).

 ## 2. Change market parameters